hitmantb/fo4vrmto/README.md

 - (Optional) Clean install of Fallout 4 and Fallout 4 VR: https://www.youtube.com/watch?v=zwTJ3jImCiQ
 - (Mandatory!)
 Copy DLC from Fallout 4 To Fallout 4 VR.
 Copy all 32 files that start with DLC from Fallout 4 /data to Fallout 4 VR /data
 - Download the zip file from Nexus, extract into .wabbajack file
-- Download and run Wabbajack program itself from https://www.wabbajack.org/ and choose the "Install From Disk" option, install to a root folder not shared by Fallout 4 VR, as MO2 needs full lock to the entire directory
+- Download and run Wabbajack program itself from https://www.wabbajack.org/ and choose the "Install From Disk" option, install to a root folder not shared by Fallout 4 VR like D:\FO4VR_Overhaul, as MO2 needs full lock to the entire directory
 - Antivirus will occasionally flag Wabbajack files or even textures from Nexus, it is safe to ignore, please see Wabbajack Discord for this well known issue.
-You may need to whitelist the directory it installs to as well as the downloads
+You may need to whitelist the directory it installs to as well as the downloads folder
 - You do not EVER need to delete and install a Wabbajack list from scratch, it is a 100% file sync
 - Typical download errors are caused by Nexus server issues.
 Quit Wabbajack, restart, overwrite to resume and you won't lose any progress
 - If the error is about a file that should be part of standard Fallout 4 VR installation, set the game to English, do a Steam file validation